-As with temperate deforestation, forest clearance in the tropics occurs mainly to acquire land suitable for agriculture, in particular for food and fuel crop growth in Africa and South-east Asia, and cattle ranching in South and Central America.
+As with temperate deforestation, forest clearance in the tropics occurs mainly due to agricultural expansion, in particular for food and fuel crop growth in Africa and South-east Asia, and cattle ranching in South and Central America.
 Pressure on the land from mineral mining (to obtain gold, copper and tin), coal mining, and oil drilling is also particularly prevalent in parts of South America, Africa and South-east Asia.
-Since 2000, the rate of tropical forest loss has slowed, with approximately 13 million hectares of forest removed globally each year between 2000 and 2010.
-For the same period, the global net rate of forest area change is far lower than the rate of forest loss, due to the natural regrowth of forests on previously managed lands and extensive tree planting, particularly in China.
+Since 2001, a total of 411 million hectares of tree cover has been lost globally.

 Deforestation has many impacts on the climate; the net effect of deforestation in any given location will be determined by how these different impacts combine.
 Most trees are darker in colour than other surface types which means that they reflect a smaller proportion of incoming solar radiation, having a warming effect on the planet (when compared to more reflective surface types such as grassland).
 In terms of deforestation, the dark colour of forests means that replacing them with a more reflective surface would have a cooling effect on the climate.